How do I change my major, minor, or advisor?

 Do I need to take a placement test to get into math?

 The Mathematics Department at WOU uses SAT/ACT-Math scores for placement.
 If neither score is available, if you feel you could place higher now, or if you took the SAT/ACT long ago and want your math placement to be based on what you know now, then you can take the WOU placement test (COMPASS).
 The Math Department web site contains helpful information about the test and how to prepare.
 You can test twice without any cost.

 Does high school foreign language count towards the foreign language requirement for the B.A.?

-Most simply put, Maybe.
+Most simply put, maybe.
 The Bachelor of Arts requirement of a foreign language is determined on proficiency.
 If your language background gives you language proficiency beyond 203, and can be proven by transcripts, CLEP testings or placement testing, then the foreign language requirement is likely fulfilled.
 One thing to keep in mind is that high school language experience usually will not give you college level 203 proficiency.
-Alongside the profciency testing there are sometimes certain requirements that must be met from your proficiency.
+Alongside the proficiency testing there are sometimes certain requirements that must be met from your proficiency.
 There are several factors which can affect the fullfillment of your language requirements.
-We advise you refer to the Course Catalog or contact Academic Advising to discuss your particualr situation.
+We advise you refer to the Course Catalog or contact Academic Advising to discuss your particular situation.